 The Pride contingents included large and small businesses, clubs and organizations that came from all over Pinellas and Hillsborough Counties, including Tampa’s City Side, KiKiKi III and the MCC Tampa floats.
 The 10 a.m. parade always started with the clearing of the streets by the Dykes on Bikes’ 100+ motorcyclists.
 The girls from the Tampa Police Department had their Harleys shining!

 Georgie’s Alibi started a 6 a.m. outdoor breakfast with bloody Marys and mimosas, and MCC King of Peace St. Pete started the day with a pancake breakfast benefit for all the parade attendees.
 Hundreds of St. Pete Pride volunteers took to their responsibilities to maintain and keep order with utmost safety first.
 Suncoast Resort had its float atwitter with drag queens plus getting ready for the humongous concert on Sunday night.
-Peppers Bar and The Oar House had a huge bus called Priscilla, filled with patrons.
-The Clearwater bar Pro Shop Pub had a trolley with some of its patrons and area gay couples.
+Peppers Bar and The Oar House had

 Not to be outdone was our MC FILM limo, HRH Princess Priscilla, flanking the parking lot with stilt-walking Mark and rainbow dazzling Judy B. Goode, with Glen White and myself driving and waving rainbow flags.